generation-org/tech-foundations-labs/learner-instructions/LO-8-scheduled-backups.md

 <details>
 <summary>Medium Hint</summary>
 <br>
-You can instruct Linux to execute commands on a schedule in several ways.
+Linux commands will do different things depending on the directory you run them from.
+This is called the command's working directory.
 </details>

 <details>
 <summary>Large Hint</summary>
 <br>
-There are two ways of archiving a directory in Linux.
-You are being asked to do both here.
+You are being asked to create a compressed archive for the wordpress/ directory, and you are separately being asked to synchronise that directory to another directory.
 </details>